Travel Maldives on a Budget: 10 Things You Should Know

-You will find the exact same excursions and day trips a lot cheaper in local islands.
-An excursion to a turtle point might cost you 30 USD in a local island, and 100 USD in a resort (going to the same point).
+You will find the exact same excursions and day trips a lot cheaper on local islands.
+An excursion to the same turtle point might cost you 30 USD on a local island, and 100 USD on a resort (having the same experience).

 4. Saving on the little things

 Snorkelling is part of the daily fun and you will probably need a mask and fin several times during your trip.
 Resorts charge you around 10 USD per day every time you rent them.
 Most hotels in local islands give you the equipment for free.

 I don’t want to sound like it’s better to go to a local island.
 We actually want to go to a resort the next time we go to the Maldives because the experience is worth the extra budget.
 It comes down to what kind of trip you want to have.
 That being said, you can get a better feel for the authentic local life of Maldivians by staying on a local island.
 You can see their houses, their school, and their mosque, and you can experience how friendly and chill they genuinely are with tourists.